themesberg/flowbite/content/components/carousel.md

 previous: Card
 previousLink: components/card/
-next: Device mockups
+next: Chat bubble
-nextLink: components/device-mockups/
+nextLink: components/chat-bubble/
 ---

 The carousel component can be used to cycle through a set of elements using custom options, controls, and indicators based on the JavaScript object from Flowbite.